honeycombio/academy-instrumentation-go/README.md

 Once you run the application, you can send traces to Honeycomb.
 Then you can practice improving the instrumentation for better observability.

-### GitPod setup

-Go to [Gitpod](https://honeycombio-academyinst-i0cuptb35ss.ws-us110.gitpod.io/) to open the repository.

-Confirm the workspace creation.
-You can work in the browser with VS Code Browser or in your local code editor.

-### Codespaces setup
+### GitHub Codespaces setup

 Open the repository on GitHub.
 Open the `<> Code` dropdown down menu.

 Select the `Codespaces` tab.
 Create a codespace on main.

+### GitPod setup

+Go to [Gitpod](https://gitpod.io/#https://github.com/honeycombio/academy-instrumentation-go) to open the repository.

+Confirm the workspace creation.
+You can work in the browser with VS Code Browser or in your local code editor.
+The default settings are acceptable.

+Once you are in the code editor, run `docker compose up` in the code editor's terminal.
+To stop running the application, run `ctrl+c`.
+Then run `docker compose down` to remove the container.

 ### Local development setup